projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 Now that we understand the fundamentals along with "cat" and "nano", let’s take a look at an example of a more advanced tool called **sed**. "sed", or "stream editor", can perform many tasks.
 For example, it can execute a find and replace inside a file that you specify.
 The commands structure would look like the following:
 `sed "s/word_to_replace/new_word/#_of_times_to_replace" file_name`

 Create a text file in your programming folder named "cat_hat.txt" using the command `touch cat_hat.txt`.
-Then use "cat" to edit the file and paste in the text from <a href="https://docs.google.com/document/d/1TlJmCw_FUclphlJ1VVqAFKsNduzV4bVXwzfsDbccnws/edit">here</a>.
+Then use "nano" to edit the file and paste in the text from <a href="https://docs.google.com/document/d/1TlJmCw_FUclphlJ1VVqAFKsNduzV4bVXwzfsDbccnws/edit">here</a>.
 This is the famous Cat In The Hat story from Dr. Seuss.
 We are going to replace "cat" in the story with "bat" using the **sed** command.

 In your terminal now, enter the following command:
 `sed "s/cat/bat/g" cat_hat.txt`